JWST High-Contrast Imaging Roadmap

 Interferometry calibration strategies

 For NIRISS AMI, the observations of calibrator stars are used to measure, then remove, instrument systematics.
 The PSF (or interferogram) produced by the NRM has a narrow central core which is surrounded by an extended skirt created by interference between pairs of apertures.
-These fringes in the outskirts of the NRM PSF are easily measurable due to their relative brightness and wider angular extent, making instrumental effects easier to calibrate out of science data.
+These fringes in the outskirts of the NRM PSF are easily measurable due to their moderate pixel to pixel contrast, with information distributed over many pixels.

 Which observing technique(s) will you include in your PSF calibration strategy?